 One of the most common questions we get from people in the medical industry is "Is Outlook HIPAA compliant?"

-The answer?
-Yes — Outlook is HIPAA compliant when set up correctly.
-In this article, we'll tell you how to ensure your use of Microsoft Outlook is HIPAA compliant.
+The answer is Yes — Outlook is HIPAA compliant when set up correctly.
+In this article, we'll tell you how to make Outlook HIPAA Compliant?

 Microsoft365 has the ability to be HIPAA compliant when set up correctly.
-Therefore, it's no surprise that the same is true for Outlook, since it’s a part of Microsoft365.
+Therefore, it's no surprise that the same is true for Outlook since it’s a part of Microsoft365.
+However, is Outlook HIPAA Compliant a part of Microsoft 365?

 Before we dive right into Outlook HIPAA compliance, let's take a look at how Microsoft Office handles HIPAA compliance.